ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 2. Click **New instance group** and enter the information in Table 2.
 3. If you want to create dynamic scaling policies as part of instance group creation, see [Creating scaling policies](#creating-scaling-policies) for more information.
 You can also [add policies later](/docs/vpc?topic=vpc-managing-instance-group#creating-target-policies), after you create your instance group.
 3. Click **Create instance group** when the information is complete.

-Instance groups do not support instance templates that have the following configurations:
-  - Secondary network interfaces are not supported.
-Only one, primary network interface for an instance template is supported         in an instance group.
-  - A primary IP address or floating IP addresses assigned to the primary interface is not supported.
-  - Attached data volumes are not supported.

 | Field | Value |
 |-------|-------|